eshita01/Compliance-guardian-agent/README.md

 ## Running Tests and Demo

-Run static checks and the demo scenarios:
+Run static checks and the demo scenarios.
+The evaluation dataset is stored at `compliance_guardian/datasets/test_scenarios.json`:

 ```bash
 flake8